AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 ### From game state to prediction - The forward pass

-If we take a single snapshot of a game and turn it into our feature vector
+If we take a single snapshot of a game and turn it into our feature vector, just like before we have:

 $$
 \mathbf{X} =